Skip to main content

 Consider cleaning the refrigerator coils every six months, so that the compressor does not have to work as hard.

 Additionally, minimize opening the door to keep cold air in.
-If you currently own two refrigerators, consider eliminating one or unplugging it when not in use.
+If the home currently has two refrigerators, consider eliminating one or unplugging it when not in use.

-Updating your refrigerator to meet the new energy efficiency standards will cost around $200 less per year in electricity than those produced in the 1980s.
+When purchasing a refrigerator that meets new energy efficiency standards it will cost around $200 less per year for electricity than those produced in the 1980s.
 Look for the ENERGYSTAR logo when shopping for any new appliance.

 Water Heater

-Keeping your water heater temperature at 120⁰F is important to reduce excess heat loss from the tank.
-Higher temperatures can cause heat loss, while lower temperatures may lead to bacteria build-up.
-A tankless water heater could be a more energy-efficient choice if you don’t consume much water.
+Keeping the water heater temperature at 120⁰F can reduce excess heat loss from the tank.
+Higher temperatures can cause heat loss and scalding, while lower temperatures may lead to bacteria build-up.
+A tankless water heater may be a more energy-efficient choice if the household doesn’t consume much water.

-Apart from improving your water heater’s efficiency, you can make some simple changes to reduce hot water usage.
+Apart from improving the water heater’s efficiency, simple changes can be made to reduce hot water usage.
 Start by repairing leaky faucets and installing energy-efficient showerheads and faucet aerators.
-To save water, you can also wash full loads in the dishwasher and washing machine.
-Consider using cold or warm water instead of hot water when doing laundry.
+To save water, wash full loads in the dishwasher and washing machine.
+Consider using cold or warm water instead of hot when doing laundry.

 Cooking Habits